Transform Your Face Shape - Use Foundation and Blush

 Reapply lighter and darker foundation shades as necessary.
 Brush blusher along the cheekbones, blending it up towards the temples of the face.

-Use these techniques to transform your face shape by concealing imperfections and enhancing good features.
+Use these techniques to transform your face shape by shading imperfections and highlighting features you like!